Regulatory Affairs and Quality Assurance Graduate Program of Temple University School of Pharmacy

-If a student did not attain a 3.0 GPA or higher at the undergraduate level, that individual may be considered for admission after taking three QA/RA graduate courses (or 9 semester hours) and earning a minimum grade of B+ or higher in each of the three courses.
+If a student did not attain a 3.0 GPA or higher at the undergraduate level, that individual may be considered for admission after taking three RAQA graduate courses (or 9 semester hours) and earning a minimum grade of B+ or higher in each of the three courses.
 For more information, please see the Applying link.

 Submitting these materials does not guarantee admission.
 Members of the Graduate Admissions Committee will review all applications and make offers of admissions based on the above criteria.
 However, it is possible that other factors may be considered.

 *Starting with the January 2012 semester, students who do not have an undergraduate GPA of 3.0 or higher may gain admission by taking 3 courses (9 credits) in the QA/RA Program and earning a B+ or higher in each of the first three courses.
 One of the courses must be Food and Drug Law (5592).